mathieucaroff/lidy/README.md

 - **Algebriac data types**: Lidy schema are similar to Algebriac data types.
 They have union types (`_oneOf`), positional product types (`_list`), named product types (`_map`), and combined types (`_merge`).
 (N.B. parameterized types aren't yet there, but they are on our short list).
 - **Rich deserialisation**: Lidy provides support for rich deserialisation.
 It is a core use-case.
 This includes access to the source line numbers.
 - **Custom checkers**: Writing a custom value checker is also a core use-case.
 Actually, it's just as easy as writing a type deserialiser since Lidy handles the two through the same interface.
 - **Language Recognition**: Lidy is a lexical and grammar parser that can build and walk parse trees.
-It is completely equivalent to a tool like **antlr** for DSLs encoded in YAML.
-The point is **antlr** does not allow to manage languages built on top of YAML.
+It is completely equivalent to a tool like **antlr**, but for YAML-based DSLs, given that **antlr** is unable to parse languages built on top of YAML.

 ### About lidy's refs

-Where you used to write `"a": { "ref": "#/$def/b" }`, you now write `"a": "b"`.
+Where you used to write `"a": { "ref": "#/$def/b" }`, in JSON schema, you now write `"a": "b"`, which is much shorter.
 Lidy does not support accessing non-root nodes.
 All nodes that must be referred to must be at the root of the Lidy schema.

 Note: Lidy does not yet support remote references.